 The five elements/energies are symbols of the relative attributes of manifestations of energy – physical and mental.
 This is the backbone of Chinese medicine and astrology.
-The five element theory describes five elements or energies that are important for life ie water, wood/tree, fire, earth and metal.
+The five-element theory describes five elements or energies that are important for life ie water, wood/tree, fire, earth and metal.
 There are two cycles or energetic movements: one creative and supportive and the other which is controlling.
-Water element supports a wood/tree element.
+The water element supports a wood/tree element.

-Water element can be represented by actual water or symbolic images or symbols.
-Some physical objects have the quality of water, for example, glass and mirrors are the quality of water.
+The Water element can be represented by actual water or symbolic images or symbols.
+Some physical objects have the quality of water; for example, glass and mirrors are the quality of water.